stephendawsondev/Cork-Car-Cut/README.md

 -   [Box Shadow Generator](https://cssgenerator.org/box-shadow-css-generator.html) was used to generate the box shadow for the sticky header

 -   [Fancy Border Radius Generator](https://mdbootstrap.com/docs/standard/tools/design/fancy-border-radius/) was used to create the unusal accompanying image shapes that were used on the homepage and contact page.

 -   [MDN Web Docs](https://developer.mozilla.org/) : For the contact form's structure for the radio buttons and their labels (Inputs inside labels)

+-   [ModernCSS Website](https://moderncss.dev/css-only-accessible-dropdown-navigation-menu/): Idea to use `focus-within` for dropdown menu

 ### Content